 The final ability is Sticky Bomb.
 Sticky Bomb is a projectile that can be thrown and stuck onto anything it makes contact with.
 Detonation of the Sticky Bomb will occur in 3 seconds and deal 210% weapon damage in a 3 meter AOE.
 Sticky Bomb will also apply a slow and regenerate 40 stamina when it deals damage to a player when upgraded.

-The musket is a ranged DPS weapon that specializes in single target damage. it also has Top Tier potential for PVP, Though it has a higher skill cap than most weapons,
+The musket is a ranged DPS weapon that specializes in single target damage.
+The Musket has Top Tier potential for PVP due to it being a hit scan weapon.
+The musket is currently not recommended in PVE.

 The Musket scales off of Dexterity, so pairing the Musket with another weapon that scales off Dexterity is recommended.